NanoComp/meep/doc/docs/Scheme_Tutorials/Mode_Decomposition.md

 To convert the diffraction efficiency into transmittance in the *x* direction (in order to be able to compare the scalar-theory results with those from Meep), the diffraction efficiency must be multiplied by the Fresnel transmittance from air to glass and by the cosine of the diffraction angle.
 We compare the analytic and simulated results at a wavelength of 0.5 μm for diffraction orders 1, 3, 5, and 7.
 The analytic results are 0.3886, 0.0427, 0.0151, and 0.0074.
 The Meep results are 0.3891, 0.04287, 0.0152, and 0.0076.
 This corresponds to relative errors of approximately 1.3%, 0.4%, 0.8%, and 2.1% which indicates good agreement.

+### Phase Map of Subwavelength Binary Gratings

-We can also use the complex mode coefficients to compute the phase of the diffraction orders.
+We can also use the complex mode coefficients to compute the phase (or impedance) of the diffraction orders.
 This can be used to generate a phase map of the binary grating as a function of its geometric parameters.
-Phase maps are important for the design of subwavelength phase shifters such as those used in metalenses.
-In this demonstration, which is adapted from the previous example, we compute the transmittance spectra and phase map of the zeroth diffraction order (at 0°) for an E<sub>z</sub>-polarized planewave pulse spanning wavelengths of 0.4 to 0.6 μm which is normally incident on a binary grating with a periodicity of 0.35 μm and height of 0.6 μm.
+Phase maps are important for the design of subwavelength phase shifters such as those used in a metasurface lens.
+When the period of the unit cell is subwavelength, the zeroth-diffraction order is the only propagating wave.
+In this demonstration, which is adapted from the previous example, we compute the transmittance spectra and phase map of the zeroth-diffraction order (at 0°) for an E<sub>z</sub>-polarized planewave pulse spanning wavelengths of 0.4 to 0.6 μm which is normally incident on a binary grating with a periodicity of 0.35 μm and height of 0.6 μm.
 The duty cycle of the grating is varied from 0.1 to 0.9 in separate runs.

 The simulation script is in [examples/binary_grating_phasemap.ctl](https://github.com/NanoComp/meep/blob/master/scheme/examples/binary_grating_phasemap.ctl).